LoyolaChicagoCS/gradhandbook/source/regulations.rst

 For further information on Loyola’s grading policy, consult the Graduate School Catalog.

-Graduate students in the English Department are expected to maintain an average of not less than B (3.0).
-Those who fail to meet this requirement may be dismissed.
+Graduate students in the Computer Science Department are expected to maintain an average of not less than B (3.0).
+Those who fail to meet this requirement may be dismissed by the Graduate School.
 No more than two grades below B and no grades of D or F may be counted as fulfilling degree requirements.
-PhD students who find themselves receiving primarily B’s (or below) should consider seriously whether pursuing a doctorate in English remains the most gainful use of their time.

 Withdrawal